Holding a patient's hand.

 According to Baldwin, this painter “taught [him] how to see, and how to trust what [he] saw.
 Painters have often taught writers how to see.”
 Per Baldwin, the crux of writing is not translation but rather apprehension.
 To skillfully capture the marvel of things, whether by word or color, one must first know to appreciate what they see.

-Since then, my perspective regarding donors has matured into one of gratitude at the choice they made to support our medical education.
-This approach brought me peace, allowing me to focus on learning in service to my future patients.
+In that moment, there was no sublimation of apprehension.
+Witnessing death in the flesh for the first time, I struggled to come to terms with what I was seeing, much less translate.
+Soon after, my perspective regarding donors matured into one of immense gratitude at the choice they made to support our medical education.
+Not only did this approach better center the aims of the people involved, but also it allowed me to focus on learning in service to my future patients.